gristlabs/grist-help/help/widget-form.md

 *![widget-form-submission](images/widget-form/widget-form-submission.png)*

 All submitted data will appear in your underlying data table in your Grist document!
+Collecting data has never been so easy. 😍

 *![widget-form-submission-table](images/widget-form/widget-form-submission-table.png)*